conp-pcno-training/SDC-LOSSLESS/_episodes/03-submit.md

     >> eeglab
     ```

 3. In the EEGLAB drop-down menu, navigate to **File->Batch->Context Configuration** and click `| Load context config |` to load a default configuration file that can then be modified and saved.

+> ## Note
-Here, you will need to fill out the appropriate fields under Remote Locations, which will correspond to the remote paths for the project.
+> Here, you will need to fill out the appropriate fields under Remote Locations, which will correspond to the remote paths for the project.
+For example, you would change the `remote_user_name` field to your user name on the remote system.
+The `remote_exec_host` field is the host and domain of the remote system.
+The `remote_project_archive` field is the remote path to the location of the archived root project directory (the main folder of the lossless pipeline) where you would like to archive your project folder.
+Finally, the `remote_project_work` directory is the remote path to the location of the work root project directory, where the actual jobs will be run, and the `remote dependency` is the same as the `remote_project_work` directory, but a few levels deeper (`derivatives/lossless/code/dependencies/`).
 For more info, see the Batch Context wiki about [Context configuration files](https://github.com/BUCANL/Batch-Context/wiki/Context-Configuration-Files).
+>
+> {: .source}
+{: .callout}

    ![Context Config Window]({{ page.root }}/fig/contextconfig.png)

 4. In the EEGLAB drop-down menu, navigate to **File->Batch->Batch Configuration** and click `| Get batch config file names |` to load the default batch configuration file(s) that can then be modified and saved.
 The default pipeline configuration files are located in `derivatives/lossless/code/config/remote_sbatch/`, and they are the files that begin with a ‘c’ (c01-c05).
 The configuration files we want to select for the face_13 data are in the `face13_sbatch` folder.
 Once the files have been selected, click `| Clear/Load |` to load the files into the property grid.